ezbz/gitlabber/README.rst

         └── subgroup3 [/group2/subgroup3]

 * To see how to use glob patterns and regex to filter tree nodes, see the `globre project page <https://pypi.org/project/globre/#details>`_.

+* Include/Exclude patterns do not work at the API level but work on the results returned from the API, for large Gitlab installations this can take a lot of time, if you need to reduce the amound of API calls for such projects use the ``--group-search`` parameter to search only for the top level groups the interest you using the `Gitlab Group Search API <https://docs.gitlab.com/ee/api/groups.html#search-for-group>` which allows you to do a partial like query for a Group's path or name

 * Cloning vs Pulling: when running Gitlabber consecutively with the same parameters, it will scan the local tree structure; if the project directory exists and is a valid git repository (has .git folder in it) Gitlabber will perform a git pull in the directory, otherwise the project directory will be created and the GitLab project will be cloned into it.